View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 The best way to get to it is to take a transfer to the trailhead, just like when hiking the Laguna de los Tres.
 Ask your hotel for more information, as they’ll be able to arrange all the transfers necessary.

-The trail more or less follows the Blanco River, going uphill a little until you reach the viewpoint.
-Hiking through the forests lets you enjoy the flora and maybe even fauna of Patagonia!
+The trail follows the Blanco River, going uphill a little until you reach the viewpoint.
+Hiking through the forests lets you enjoy the flora and fauna of Patagonia!

 By day hikes I mean ones that are around 8h long.
 And when hiking El Chaltén, one of your hikes should definitely be a day hike!
 They are just too beautiful to pass up!